 Ambassador Volker and I could see the armed and hostile Russian-led forces on the other side of the damaged bridge across the line of contact.
-Over 13,000 Ukrainians had been killed in the war, one or two a week.
+Russian-led forces continue to kill Ukrainians in the war, one or two a week.
 More Ukrainians would undoubtedly die without the U.S. assistance.

-Although I spent the morning of July 26 with President Zelenskyy and other Ukrainian officials, the first summary of the Trump-Zelenskyy call that I heard from anybody inside the U.S. government was during a phone call I had with Tim Morrison, Dr. Hill's recent replacement at the NSC, on July 28.
+Although I spent the morning of July 26 with President Zelenskyy and other Ukrainian officials, the first summary of the July 25 Trump-Zelenskyy call that I heard from anybody inside the U.S. government was during a phone call I had with Tim Morrison, Dr. Hill's recent replacement at the NSC, on July 28.
 Mr. Morrison told me that the call "could have been better" and that President Trump had suggested that President Zelenskyy or his staff meet with Mr. Giuliani and Attorney General William Barr.
 I did not see any official readout of the call until it was publicly released on September 25.